tsharkey/.dotfiles/README.md

 # README.md
 A collection of dotfiles and configurations to make my development environment "portable"

-## What's going to happen?
-- A handful of casks and formulas through brew
-  - see [brew.sh](bootstrap-scripts/brew.sh) for the list of formulas and casks
-- Some mac os settings will be changed
-  - see [macos-defaults.sh](bootstrap-scripts/macos-defaults.sh) for the list of settings that will modified
-- All of the dotfiles will be symlinked to their appropriate locations
-  - You can run [backup.sh](bootstrap-scripts/backup.sh) alone ahead of time to make sure everything gets saved or you can wait until prompted
-- zsh setup
-  - env variables
-  - aliases
-  - functions
-  - theme
-  - plugins

 ## Usage
 Clone this repository
 ```